imadhaj/Prediction-of-Covid-19---Morroco/README.md

 # Prediction-on-Coronavirus-Morroco-

-## Here is a prediction of the situation of covid 19 in Morocco using the Prophet library - Python
+## Here is a prediction of the situation of covid 19 in Morocco using :
+- Simple Linear Regression
+- Support Vector Machine
+- ARIMA
+- LSTM
+- the Prophet library - Python